FRosner/outpourings/local-path-cleaner/blog_post.md

 mount --bind /mnt/disks/ssd-array/stateful_partition /mnt/stateful_partition
 ```

 Alternatively, we could hard code the available ephemeral storage capacity in the kubelet config based on the available space on the RAID0 device.
-This would allow the scheduler to take storage requests into account for your `local-path` PVs.
+While this would allow the scheduler to take storage requests into account for your `local-path` PVs, tracking actual usage will not work.
 If you wanted it to be 500Gi, you could run:

 ```bash
 sed -i -E 's/(ephemeral-storage:).*/\1 500Gi/' /home/kubernetes/kubelet-config.yaml